grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-laravel-10-installation.md

     // you can set this to `false` and you will probably not notice any difference 'optimize_sql_queries' => false,

+    // Publish external events to the frontend (e.g. when the user clicks at the edit button)
+    // For security reasons the configuration is set to false by default.
+    'publish_events' => false,

-    // Remember the quick search upon refresh.
-The search information is stored in the browser local storage 'remember_quick_search' => true,
+    // Remember the sorting, the search and the paging upon refresh.
+The information is stored in the browser local storage 'remember_state_upon_refresh' => true,

+    // Remember the filters upon refresh.
+The information is stored in the browser local storage
+    // Please note that if you have remember_state_upon_refresh set to false then this configuration
+    // will also be set to false.
+    'remember_filters_upon_refresh' => false,
 ];</code></pre>

 <strong>Important Notice:</strong> Make sure that you have configured the correct website path at the file <code>.env</code>.
 More specifically change the below code: